-- 1) Appropriate undergarments must be worn and should not be visible; and students should not go shirtless; - 2) Footwear must be worn when outside the residence hall room; - Clothing may not contain slogans or images which are considered profane or vulgar, or promote tobacco products, alcohol, drugs, or gang affiliation, or considered insensitive to race, religion, sexual orientation, ethnicity or gender; - Leggings without appropriate outerwear (as described in 5a), leggings that are see-through or with mesh inserts, clothing considered sleepwear/loungewear, and pajama jeans may not be worn outside the residence halls, or in the 1st floor lobby of the residence halls; - 5) Clothing must provide adequate covering: - a.
-Skirts, dresses, shorts, or similar attire must be no more than four (4) inches above the knee while standing and must allow for stooping, bending, and sitting modestly.
+- 1) Appropriate undergarments must be worn and should not be visible; and students should not go shirtless; - 2) Footwear must be worn when outside the residence hall room; - 3) Clothing may not contain slogans or images which are considered profane or vulgar, or promote tobacco products, alcohol, drugs, or gang affiliation, or considered insensitive to race, religion, sexual orientation, ethnicity or gender; - 4) Leggings that are see-through or with mesh inserts, clothing considered sleepwear/loungewear, and pajama jeans may not be worn outside the residence halls or in the 1st floor lobby of the residence halls; - 5) Clothing must provide adequate covering:

+- a.
+Skirts, dresses, shorts, or similar attire must be finger-tip length while standing and must allow for stooping, bending, and sitting modestly.
 The appropriate length must be evident in the front and back; - b.
 Muscle shirts, mesh/transparent tops, or low-cut tops are not permitted; - c.
-Shirts/blouses should be long enough that, at all times, they meet the top of the pants or skirt or shorts so that midriff, lower back, and/or underwear are not exposed; - d.
-Halters, strapless attire (including off-the shoulder), and spaghetti straps are prohibited; cleavage should not be exposed. - e.
-Clothing may not have holes, cuts, slits, rips, or tears that expose or nearly expose underwear or skin above the knees. - 6) Waistbands must be worn at the waist (no sagging pants);
+Shirts should be long enough that, at all times, they meet the top of the pants or skirt or shorts so that midriff, lower back, and/or underwear are not exposed: - d.
+Halters, strapless attire (including off-the shoulder), and spaghetti straps are prohibited; Clothing may not have holes, cuts, slits, rips, or tears that expose or nearly expose underwear or skin above fingertip length.. - 6) Waistbands must be worn at the waist (no sagging pants):